lord63/zhihudaily/README.md

     $ pip install -r requirements.txt

-init the database(default is fetching last 10 days news, you can also specify the number of days, use 'all' if you want to get all the news):
+init the database(default is fetching last 10 days news, you can also specify the number of days by -n):

-    $ python fetch_data.py
+    $ python fetch_data.py init

 run the zhihudaily: